segorov/appsec_references/cookies.md

 ### Domain
 - The Domain attribute specifies which hosts a user agent may send the cookie to.
 - If Domain is unspecified, it defaults to the same host that set the cookie, excluding subdomains.
+This is called a "host-only" cookie.
 - If Domain is specified, then subdomains are always included.
 Example:
     - `Domain: foo.com` cookies may be sent with requests to `bar.foo.com`
 - Cookies cannot be set for domains that don't match the current domain, including sub-domains of the current domain.
 They _can_ be set for "super-domains" of the current domain.
 Examples: